EddyVerbruggen/nativescript-plugin-firebase/docs/ML_KIT.md

 const firebase = require("nativescript-plugin-firebase");

 firebase.mlkit.facedetection.detectFacesOnDevice({
-  image: imageSource // a NativeScript Image or ImageSource, see the demo for examples })
+  image: imageSource, // a NativeScript Image or ImageSource, see the demo for examples
+  detectionMode: "accurate", // default "fast"
+  enableFaceTracking: true, // default false
+  minimumFaceSize: 0.25 // default 0.1 (which means the face must be at least 10% of the image) })
 .then((result: MLKitDetectFacesOnDeviceResult) => console.log(JSON.stringify(result.faces)))
 .catch(errorMessage => console.log("ML Kit error: " + errorMessage));